Master's in Biotechnology

 - Fundamentals of Venture Capital and Private Equity in Entrepreneurship

 - Principles of Intellectual Property

 Admission Requirements / Applying

-The USF Biotechnology Master's Program is administrated by the School of Biomedical Sciences in the Morsani College of Medicine and will be available for full-time and part-time enrollment, for admission in fall, spring or summer.
-While the program is designed to serve students with various backgrounds such as biology, mathematics, computer sciences, some basic training in biochemistry, genetics and programing is strongly recommended.
+Admission is available for fall, spring or summer.
+While the program is designed to serve students with various backgrounds (i.e. biology, mathematics, computer sciences), some basic training in biochemistry, genetics and programming is strongly recommended.
 Applicants must fulfill the following:

 - Prior training in biochemistry, genetics, or molecular biology

 - Minimum GRE test score of 297 on the new scale, or MCAT 500 pt.

 - Domestic Students: A Bachelor's degree with minimum GPA of 3.0 on a 4.0 scale